abhinavshirur/WatchDocs/Database JSON files/README.md

 Command to import a collection from a file into the database:

-mongoimport --db mongotest --collection keywords --file keywords.json
+mongoimport --db watchdocs --collection keywords --file keywords.json

-where _mongotest_ is the database, _keywords_ is the collection we want to create from the file _keywords.json_
+where _watchdocs_ is the database, _keywords_ is the collection we want to create from the file _keywords.json_